On Ornamental Trees and the Remaking/Unmaking of Place: Revising the City of Redmond’s Tree List, Part 1

 Drought limits growth.
 Any tree, any plant, has evolved with a variety of strategies to avoid and tolerate drought.
 Drought, is a relative thing.
 Plants are uniquely adapted to those conditions they evolved with.
 Their ability to adapt is related to that ‘experience’.
 Plants are essentially fixed in place, more place dependent than mobile organisms.
 While ‘mobile’ organisms can move about to satisfy their needs, they are still dependent on their environment.
 While we can, plants cannot, ‘run to the store’ for what they might need.
 Our resource ‘independence’ is in this way an ‘illusion’.
 All organisms are dependent.
 Plants must possess the structures, adaptability and vigor to obtain whatever they need, from where they grow.
 To do this they have developed various survival strategies particular to their place and its local communities.

 A plant from a rain forest environment can generally tolerate the ‘drought’ periods which occur in its native range.
 Drought is not a total absence of water.
 It is a local phenomenon.
 A predictable, peculiarity, in the local pattern.
 It is a reduction in what is typically available over a given period.
-The Amazon Rain Forest goes through a wet/dry annual cycle, the dry periods of which are far different than those experienced by what we consider to be a desert…just as a desert wet period in the Sonoran or Mojave Desert, for example, would be impossible for the typical Amazonian tree to endure, where as local Juniper, Mesquite Sagebrush and Cacti, can find the conditions supportive.
+The Amazon Rain Forest goes through a wet/dry annual cycle, the dry periods of which are far different than those experienced by what we consider to be a desert…just as a desert wet period in the Sonoran or Mojave Desert, for example, would be impossible for the typical Amazonian tree to endure,.
+Under those same desert conditions a local Juniper, Mesquite, Sagebrush or Cacti, may be fine, again, if what it needs is there ‘when’ it’s needed.
 Plants all have particular response ranges across which they are adapted and can survive.
 But go beyond those margins for any plant and death is nearby.

-One internal, less readily visible such strategy is the capacity to follow one of several metabolic pathways during active periods of growth, ‘pathways’ that require more or less water.
-There are others such as closing their leaf stomata, those openings in their leaf surface through which gases and water vapor pass to support photosynthesis and various metabolic processes, thus slowing those processes and their need for water.
-All plants have some capacity to do this, but again, it is limited between species.
-It, as are all such strategies that slow or suspend metabolism/growth, are a short term strategy that can compromise the longer term health and vitality of the plant when required over too long periods.
+There are multiple strategies that allow plants to survive drought conditions.
+Some, such as the closing of their leaf stomata, those openings in their leaf surface through which gases and water vapor pass to support photosynthesis and various metabolic processes.
+Closing them slows or even stops a plant’s growth.
+All plants have some capacity to do this, but again, it is limited between species, and, it is not enough alone as aridity increases.
+It, as are all such strategies that slow or suspend metabolism/growth, are short term strategies that can compromise the long term health and vitality of the plant when required over too long periods.

 Others follow a variety of structural leaf strategies, producing leaves that have ‘hairs’ on their surface which serve to shade and cool the leaf surface, reducing its need to cool itself allowing it to use less water.
 (The chemical reactions that make up any plant’s metabolic processes, are positively effected by temperature.
 They accelerate with increasing ambient temperatures, within limits.
 Above these, for most plants in the 90ºF range, plants begin to shut down their growth.
 Higher temperatures begin to threaten the structure of essential proteins that both regulate growth and are essential structural components of the plant itself.
 Regulation of temperature within a limited range in and around the plant is then essential.)
 Others have a thick waxy cuticle on the leaf surface, which again, reduces water loss.
 Others have smaller leaves with their consequent smaller surface area and/or grow more thickly protective tissues protecting them from some of the heat’s effects.
 Still others produce leaves in the form of ‘needles’ with their relatively rigid, thick walled structures more tolerant of reduced internal water volume and vapor pressure or have tightly clasping, awl shaped ‘leaves’ with stiff, thickened, more protective walls, all ‘working’ to reducing water loss and protecting their structures from cell collapse and permanent damage.
 Following these strategies reduce a plants daily need for water without undue harm.
-Cross these limits and the cells within leaves and the living cambial tissues begin to collapse, permanently
+Cross these limits and the cells within leaves and the living cambial tissues begin to collapse, permanently.
+Alternatively, plants adapted to arid conditions, may suffer and die, when water is to abundant.

 Market Availability

 Biology aside, one of the major ‘problems’ we face in planting more appropriately adapted trees, is their lack of availability.
 The lack of choice.
-Trees produced by the nursery industry are limited by those lists of trees municipalities play a role in creating.
-It is a truism, that what isn’t available to us, isn’t grown here, isn’t even considered as a possibility.
+The trees produced by the nursery industry are limited by several factors.
+Those lists of trees municipalities have specifying type and size, can be a major limiting factor.
+You can’t grow what isn’t available.
+And the nursery industry isn’t going to invest the years into growing trees that meet the standard that aren’t on the lists.
+Unsold trees are a loss.
+The larger they are physically, the larger the loss.
+It is a truism.
 While limiting our choice, this benefits large growers, by reducing their competition and by allowing them to simplify their production.
+When most buyers want only a limited set of trees, their sales are more secure.
 Growing fewer species and varieties allows them to standardize production.
 A greater selection would require them to follow more varied protocols to meet the needs of a more varied inventory.
 Not all trees are the same.
 Nor do they require the same conditions.
 Uniformity is part of standardization which is a way to reduce unit cost.
 Marketing efforts then are focused on what they produce, inducing buyers to want/need what they have to offer, not what is best.

-Trees take several years to grow to a marketable size and so growers limit choice to remain profitable.
+Trees take several years to grow to meet the minimum specified size municipalities demand and so growers limit choice to remain profitable.
 Land, time and labor available to them is limited, so they must choose.
 They grow those trees which are quickest to marketable size, from a ‘short’ list of those meeting the requirements of municipalities, which can be grown commonly in a large portion of the country…not specifically for ours with its restrictive conditions.
 Nursery growers, to maximize sales and be left with the smallest number of unsold trees, grow those which are the most consistent performers, in their nurseries that they can sell across the country, maximizing their sales.
 An unsold tree is a loss.
 Larger growers possess economies of scale that smaller growers don’t…and the limits that come with larger operations.
+The entire system favors large growers offering limited choices.
+To change this and increase the variety of selections, would require a reduction in the size municipalities specified in their approved lists.
+A nursery’s ‘investment’ in each tree is in that way reduced.
+Lower cost trees.
+More variety in those available.

-Caliper size is assumed to effect the level of vandalism a tree will suffer after being planted out in the landscape, a bigger tree suffering less than a smaller tree.
-It is also done to have a more immediate impact, a larger tree being more visible, a recently planted landscape looking more ‘finished’ than one with smaller trees.
+Caliper size, diameter, measured 6″ above the ground on smaller trees and 12″ above on larger is assumed to effect the level of vandalism a tree will suffer after being planted out in the landscape.
+A bigger tree, it is often argued, suffers less than a smaller tree.
+It is also done to have a more immediate impact, a larger tree being more visible, a recently planted landscape looking more ‘finished’, than one with smaller trees.
 I’m not aware of any definitive studies of the vandalism rates of larger trees vs. smaller trees at time of planting.
 Vandalism is a community problem, not something inherent to tree size.
 A 2” or 3” caliper shade tree can still have several branches within reach that can be broken and torn down.
-The bark on the trunk is still thin enough that it is susceptible to ready cambium damage compromising any tree’s health.
+The bark on the trunk is still thin enough that it is susceptible to ready cambium damage compromising its health.
 I see this all of the time.
 Size does not ‘protect’ a tree.
 Examples abound.
 This is a public education problem.
 A ‘values’ problem.
-While a larger tree makes a greater immediate visual impact, it is also true in most cases, that a smaller tree will root out and establish more quickly and also, potentially, have fewer root problems and so be more sturdy and healthier over the long term than the initially larger tree.
+While a larger tree makes a greater immediate visual impact, it is also true in most cases, that a smaller tree will root out and establish more quickly and also, potentially, have fewer root problems and so be more sturdy and healthy over the long term, than the initially larger tree.
 Trees, generally capable of living far longer than humans, are chosen for immediate, limited, aesthetic reasons, putting health concerns in a secondary position.
+This is a problem.

 Size assures a more limited selection of species and varieties, while also increasing purchasing costs of each tree.
 Size requirements while providing more immediate visual impacts, provides negligible gains in resistance to vandalism, at the ‘cost’ of now having trees less adapted to local conditions, the possibility of root problems and which are more demanding of resources, in our case water.
-Size requirements also exclude smaller growers who are willing to fill these ‘niche’ markets, but even for them, minimum size requirement stymie their doing so.
-They simply can’t afford to dedicate the time and space to growing trees on to such sizes.
+Size requirements also exclude smaller growers who are willing to fill these ‘niche’ markets.
+Minimum size requirement stymie their doing so.
+They simply can’t afford to dedicate the time and space to growing trees on to ‘large’ sizes.
 If they were to attempt to do so the economies of scale work against them and their comparatively higher prices for the same size tree would doom them.
 Excessive caliper size requirements then work against efforts to grow a more locally appropriate urban forest.
-They limit our ability to plant a greater variety of possible species and varieties of trees, leaving us with poorly adapted, less healthy, monocultures of trees, more subject to loss by disease and infestation, an increasing problem as global trade increases and ‘taste’ becomes more narrowly defined by sellers and marketers.
+Does this mean everything should be planted as year old seedlings?
+Such small trees are likely to lost in the landscape.
+Some minimum is probably necessary.
+Reducing the requirement to and inch or inch and 1/2, would greatly increase the chance to have a wider selection while reducing the cost of each tree as well.
+There are practical and easy to install ‘defenses’ for smaller trees if necessary.

 Place: Matching Plant and Condition

 We live in a desert, that typically receives 9” or less of precipitation annually (8.7” this last year, 2024, 5.5″ in 2023) vastly limiting our choices without supplemental irrigation.
 Pretend as we might that is simply a fact, and it should matter.
 It is a key determinant in all of the life occurring here.
 Ours, being a continental climate, without much moderating influence of nearby oceans, translates to lower humidity levels and locally, drying winds.
-Add to this a relatively high elevation with its more intense solar radiation and you have conditions that desiccate, burn, stress and dwarf the relatively large, lush green leaves typical of so many shade trees.
-The leaves of desert plants are necessarily small and tough, their leaf surfaces protected by a thick epidermis, often with tiny reflective ‘hairs’ to minimize water loss.
+Add to this a relatively high elevation with its more intense solar radiation and you have conditions that desiccate, burn, stress and dwarf the relatively large, lush green leaves typical of so many shade trees and can damage trunk cambial tissue on those ‘warm’, bright, winter days where warmed trunks can then plunge well below freezing at night, damaging cells.

-This would then result in two separate tree lists.
+Redmond needs two separate tree lists.
 One that includes trees with no or a minimal requirement for supplemental water and another for active use areas, presumably covered in grass turf, which is more durable than other planted landscapes and requires regular irrigation.
 In the latter case, the trees planted in or adjacent to them, would be those that perform best with such levels of irrigation, a list more reflective of those types currently recommended, from regions that receive significant rainfall during the growing season.
 There are no organisms that come in a one ‘size’ fits all form that can perform well, long term, in such divergent conditions.
+Intact native areas would simply be protected and managed in such away that supports their continuation.

 Trees and the Limits of an Arid Climate